How To Make Homemade Setting Spray

 Rose Water And Witch Hazel

-Witch hazel is such a great ingredient for your skin.
-It helps to reduce excess oil and works to hold makeup in place while doing so.
+Witch hazel is such an excellent ingredient for your skin.
+It helps reduce excess oil and hold makeup in place.

-Rosewater, an ingredient used in the basic setting spray recipe, keeps skin vibrant and fresh and adds a bit of a dewy look to the surface of the skin too.
+Rosewater, an ingredient used in the basic setting spray recipe, keeps skin vibrant and fresh and adds a bit of a dewy look to the skin’s surface, too.

-This is a good formula to use if your skin breaks out often, or for oily, acne-prone, and mature skin.
+This is a good formula to use if your skin breaks out often, or if you have oily, acne-prone, or mature skin.

 DIY Makeup Setting Spray Mistakes To Avoid

-There are some common mistakes that people make when making their own makeup setting sprays at home, so read through these mistakes to ensure that you don’t end up making the same ones!
+There are some common mistakes people make when making their own makeup setting sprays at home, so read through these mistakes to ensure you don’t make the same ones!

 Using Tap Water

-One of the most common mistakes is that people use tap water to make the setting spray instead of using distilled, purified water.
+One of the most common mistakes is using tap water to make the setting spray instead of distilled or purified water.

-Tap water contains lots of added chemicals, debris, and bacteria that can be harmful to your skin.
-Leaving the tap water in a bottle for an extended period of time could also see to these bacteria growing, which really will not be great for your skin at all.
+Leaving tap water in a bottle for an extended period could also allow these bacteria to grow, which is not great for your skin.

 Using Plastic Bottles With Essential Oils